 To ensure we were incorporating our corporate strategy correctly, we wanted to make sure it was being applied to every single employee’s daily work.
 We measured progress by developing and implementing a survey that was distributed before the new strategy was designed and announced.
-The results uncovered that there was a large amount of uncertainty among our senior leaders about what our corporate strategy.
-About six months later, we conducted the survey a second time and received vastly different feedback which indicated we were being successful to conveying our strategy across the company’s leaders.
+The results uncovered that there was a large amount of uncertainty among our senior leaders about our corporate strategy.
+About six months later, we conducted the survey a second time and received vastly different feedback which indicated we were being successful in conveying our strategy across the company’s leaders.

 Since the 2005 acquisition of IBM’s personal computer business, Lenovo has been involved in additional acquisitions, most recently Google Inc.’s Motorola Mobility smartphone devices and IBM’s low-end server unit.
 What are the adjustments, if any, you are making to the process you had established, and if so, what are they?

 Lenovo’s Protect and Attack strategy was created to help drive business momentum while guiding merger and acquisition decisions.
 Every year, this business development strategy evolves, but everyone at Lenovo understands the guiding principles.
-This methodology is of course unique to each acquisition we complete so every time we embark on a new deal we determine how the process needs to be tailored.
+This methodology is, of course, unique to each acquisition we complete so every time we embark on a new deal we determine how the process needs to be tailored.

-Generally though, the first step is to complete research to understand if the market is attractive or big enough for the acquisition.
+Generally, though, the first step is to complete research to understand if the market is attractive or big enough for the acquisition.
 Secondly, we do a full audit of our strengths as a company and determine if they are a good fit for this new business.
-This is one the most important steps you can take in a merger and acquisition process.
+This is one of the most important steps you can take in a merger and acquisition process.
 Thirdly, even if our strengths fit, we need to measure what other necessary strengths we are lacking and do we have the resources to fill the gaps.
 This process was used both for the IBM Server and Motorola Mobility smartphone device businesses.

 What advice would you give professionals involved in the merger of two different sets of cultures (both national and corporate cultures)?